nicholaswmin/arithmeticss/README.md

 ## gotchas

 - Very basic expression parser.
+The calculator is [15 lines][calc-source].
   If you're looking for a complete emulation of `calc` in JS, you're at the wrong place.
 - No parentheses/round-brackets.
 Just the 4 basic arithmetic operations, flat.